QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 ### Doors
 Doors are pretty simple to place down and edit into your map.
-1. In the Content Browser, navigate to `...\Content\Template\Blueprints` and place down a `BP_Door_Spawner`.
+1. In the Place Actors window, search for `Door` and place down a `Door` actor.
+	 > This may sometimes show as BP_Door_New
-2. You can change which door you want by going to *Default > Door Type* and selecting the desired door from the `Row Name` dropdown.
+2. You can change which door you want by going to *Door > Type of Door* and selecting the desired door from the `Row Name` dropdown.

->The basic Template includes the Static Meshes so you can preview the door but not the materials.
+ > The basic Template includes the Static Meshes so you can preview the door but not the materials.
 To get them you will need to follow the steps in [Using Ready or Not Game Assets and Content](#using-ready-or-not-game-assets-and-content)
  {: .prompt-info }

->Currently double doors do not work, it's a bug and limitation we do not have the ability to address at the moment.
-They do work on the first time you load a map, but on subsequent loads they will not show as double doors anymore.
+ > To use double doors, add a second door actor and rotate it 180° into position.
+ > In both door actors set `Drive Sub Door` to the other actor and in **ONE** door actor, enable `Main Sub Door`.
+ > Some doors have a left/right variant so the hinge/handle models are correct.
+However some are unfinished/unused and have the wrong rotation, so should not be used.
-{: .prompt-warning }
+ {: .prompt-tip }

 ## Building / Baking